-How to Grow a Pineapple Top (Instructions plus Video How-to)Updated: January 25, 2018 Gardening
+How to Grow a Pineapple Top (Instructions plus Video How-to)Updated: April 20, 2018 Gardening, Green Living

 A great place to start is to learn how to grow a pineapple.
 You don’t even need seeds to get started!

 I can assure you that you will be amazed at how simple the process is and will probably wonder like I did why you haven’t been growing pineapples for years already.